Sharp rate for the dual quantization problem: Introduction

 \section{Introduction}

-In~\cite{dualStat}, we introduced a new notion of vector quantization called {\em dual quantization} (or {\em Delaunay quantization} in an Euclidean framework).
-The principle of dual quantization is to map an $\R^d$-valued random vector (r.v.) onto a finite grid $\Gamma\subset \R^d$ using an appropriate random splitting operator ${\cal J}_{\Gamma} : \Omega_0\times \R^d\to \Gamma$ (defined on an exogenous probability space $(\Omega_0,\mathcal{S}_0, \Prob_0)$) satisfying an intrinsic {\em stationary property}
+Starting with~\cite{cdo} and continued in~\cite{dualStat}, we introduced a new notion of vector quantization called {\em dual quantization} (or {\em Delaunay quantization} in a Euclidean framework).
+We developed in~\cite{dualAppl} some first applications towards the design of numerical schemes for multi-dimensional optimal stopping and stochastic control problems arising in Finance (see also~\cite{BCC}).
+In general, the principle of dual quantization consists of mapping an $\R^d$-valued random vector (r.v.) onto a non-empty finite subset (or {\em grid}) $\Gamma\subset \R^d$ using an appropriate random splitting operator ${\cal J}_{\Gamma} : \Omega_0\times \R^d\to \Gamma$ (defined on an exogenous probability space $(\Omega_0,\mathcal{S}_0, \Prob_0)$) which satisfies the intrinsic {\em stationarity property}

-Then, for every random vector (r.v.) $X$ taking values in $\conv(\Gamma)$ defined on a probability space $(\Omega,\mathcal{S}, \Prob)$ (once canonically extended on $(\Omega_0\times\Omega,\mathcal{S}_0\otimes\mathcal{S}, \Prob_0\otimes\Prob)$), This means that the resulting approximation ${\cal J}_{\Gamma} (X)$ of $X$ always satisfies a {\em reverse} stationarity property which can be compared to the one satisfied by the nearest neighbour projection ${\rm Proj}_{\Gamma}(X)$ of $X$ onto $\Gamma$, namely $\displaystyle \E(X\,|\, {\rm Proj}_{\Gamma}(X))= {\rm Proj}_{\Gamma}(X)$ which is mainly satisfied by optimal grids for the mean (regular) quadratic quantization error (see below) in an Euclidean framework.
-It has been emphasized in~\cite{dualStat,cdo,dualAppl} how to take advantage of this intrinsic stationary property to produce more accurate cubature formulae for (conditional) expectation approximation regardless of any optimality property of the grid(s).
-This new quantization modulus leads to an optimal dual quantization problem